phylobabble/funding/nescent/nescent.md

-# [phylobabble](http://phylobabble.org): a moden discussion forum for phylogenetics
+# [phylobabble](http://phylobabble.org): a discussion forum for phylogenetics

-I have started [phylobabble.org](http://phylobabble.org), a phylogenetics discussion forum for the discussion of research and best practice.
+I have started [phylobabble.org](http://phylobabble.org), a discussion forum for the discussion of phylogenetics research and best practice.
 I have done so with my own work and funding from unrelated research budgets.
 This initial implementation has already shown that it will be a useful tool for phylogenetics researchers.
 In order to make phylobabble into a stable resource that will be able to persist into the future, I would like to optimize compute resources as well as establish upgrade and backup procedures.